ufukanilozluk/Pictures-App-With-Flickr-API/README.md

 # **Pictures App With Flickr API**

-- A little iOS app to fetch pictures from Flickr Api and show them.
-  This app is a little demonstrantion of my coding skills and knowledge.
+- A little iOS app to fetch pictures from Flickr API and show them.
+This app is a little demonstration of my coding skills and knowledge.

-- You are going to need your own Api Key from Flickr.
+- You are going to need your own API key from Flickr.